ArronBeale/CI_PP2_Decrypt/README.md

 9. As a player, I would like to see how many attempts I have.

 ### Site Owner
-10. As the site owner,
+10. As the site owner, I would like the game to be challenging and fun.
-11. As the site owner,
+11. As the site owner, I would like a simplistic design.
-12. As the site owner,
+12. As the site owner, I would like different device size compatability.
-13. As the site owner,
+13. As the site owner, I would like feedback.
-14. As the site owner,
+14. As the site owner, I would like to provide difficulty levels.

 [Back to Top](<#Table-of-Content>)
 ## Design